HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Database_related_micro_services.md

 <br>

-### updateTableUserCourse --only used by UpdateUserAndUsercourse--
+### updateTableUserCourse --ONLY USED BY updateUsercourse--

 Update values in the table __user_course__, columns that are updated.
 <br>